NeoZett/NeoZett/README.md

-# How about me: Neo Zetterberg?
+# How about me: Neo Zetterberg

 *Hello, I'm Neo.
 Look around and you might find something interesting.*